The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 The other option would be to have some formal dependency ordering with facts.
 Filename ordering certainly isn’t totally ideal, but also does not violate the principle of least surprise when working with custom facts.

-#5 Updated by Nigel Kersten about 3 years ago
+#5 Updated by Nigel Kersten over 3 years ago

 - Status changed from Unreviewed to Investigating